 - 1. To review and analyze aggregated data reported; - 2.
 To identify trends reported within the ID/DD service system; and, - 3.
 To make recommendations.

 ii.
 System Improvement Activities

-Responsible Party(check each that applies): Frequency of Monitoring and Analysis(check each that applies):
+Frequency of Monitoring and Analysis (check each that applies):

-State Medicaid Agency Weekly
+Weekly

-Operating Agency Monthly
+✓ Monthly

-Sub-State Entity Quarterly
+✓ Quarterly

-Quality Improvement Committee Annually
+✓ Annually

-Other Specify: Other Specify:
+Other Specify: